 - Disk-based data protection, replication, and recovery solutions packaged as software, appliance, or gateway system with a focus on technology evolution

-- End-user adoption of different data protection and recovery technologies and solutions
+- End-user adoption of different data protection and recovery/cyber-recovery technologies and solutions

 - Cloud service providers delivering cloud-based data protection